 All incoming students, including students entering UMFK residence for the first time, transfers from other schools, or students returning after an absence from the residence hall will be assigned a roommate.
 Single rooms are assigned upon availability and are never guaranteed permanent due to changes that may occur during the academic year.
 Priority for single rooms will be given to the oldest senior resident to the youngest freshman resident upon meeting the deadlines for submitting paperwork.

-Billing: Students receive one paper bill each semester.
+Billing: Students receive at least one paper bill each semester.
 Students may see their account balance in MaineStreet under the Financials section, or see a "pdf" format of the bill by going to "ViewMyBill” and then view “Bill/Payment Options.”